 The other really unique part of Plaza Inn breakfast is that it includes a nod to our favorite Plaza Inn lunch and dinner items: fried chicken with biscuits and gravy.
 It’s a boneless fried chicken thigh, and we were toadally frogcited to dig in!

 Traditional hot foods such as eggs, bacon, sausage, potatoes (plus the chicken and biscuits) are in the middle of the buffet line.
 The made-to-order omelet station is on the left.
 Minnie waffles, French toast and oatmeal are to the right.
 Breads, pastries, croissants, desserts and fruit are centrally located.
 Dry cereal and the drinks area are to the sides (coffee, tea, juice, soft drinks and milk).
 You’ll grab a tray and the servers will fill your plate as you desire.
-You’ll grab your own beverages, napkins and plastic utensils.
-That last part may be just a temporary thing.
 I hope you’ve arrived hungry because it’s all-you-care-to-enjoy!
-If you are gluten-free, be sure to ask about gluten-free waffles.
+If you are gluten-free, be sure to ask about gluten-free waffles and let them know when you check in.
+They are not out with the other foods.

 Characters at Minnie & Friends Breakfast in the Park